-- The newly established Office of Climate Change and Development (OCCD) provides the institutional structure to coordinate action against climate change in PNG.
-It supports the whole-ofgovernment National Climate Change Committee in steering climate change policy and reports directly to the Prime Minister. - A Climate-Compatible Development Strategy (CCDS) sets out the strategic direction for PNG's action against climate change domestically, with a strong focus on REDD-plus.
+- The newly established Office of Climate Change and Development (OCCD) provide the institutional structure to coordinate action against climate change in PNG.
+It supports the whole-of-government National Climate Change Committee in steering climate change policy and reports to the Minister for Climate Change and Forestry. - A Climate-Compatible Development Strategy (CCDS) sets out the strategic direction for PNG's action against climate change domestically, with a strong focus on REDD-plus.
 The main elements of the draft CCDS and the process for multi-stakeholder consultation have been endorsed by the National Executive Council (NEC).
-The CCDS is envisaged to be finalised and released in its final form later this year. - In the spirit of promoting a fair and equitable environment for socio-economic development, all stakeholders in PNG both public and private are allowed to carry out their normal organisational roles while addressing both adaptation and mitigation in parallel.
-Their role is recognised under the auspices of the National Climate Change and Development Policy - The National Climate Change and Development Policy (Draft) - National Climate Change Bill (Final Draft) - The Role and Governance structure of the REDD+ and MRV TWG Institutions who provide overall support to the Programme in itself.
+The CCDS is envisaged to be finalised and released in its final form later this year.

+- In the spirit of promoting a fair and equitable environment for socio-economic development, all stakeholders in PNG both public and private are allowed to carry out their normal organisational roles while addressing both adaptation and mitigation in parallel.
+Their role is recognised under the auspices of the Climate Compatible Development Policy - The Climate Compatible Development Policy - National Climate Change Bill (Draft) - The Role and Governance structure of the REDD+ and MRV TWG Institutions who provide overall support to the Programme with in itself.
 This also exclusively includes the role of CBOs, CSOs, NGOs, and the Private Sector who will be working closely with government to see through the implementation of this R-PP; and in this case most will be drivers of the implementation of the R-PP activities.